bootchk/solarRadioFirefly/readme.md

 Multiprotocol: using two or more protocols (stacks.)

 Firefly uses SleepSync which has its own proprietary protocol.
-It does not depend on Nordics Softdevice.
+It does not depend on Nordic Softdevice.

 Early versions are single protocol (used ONLY SleepSync protocol) and were incompatible with Softdevice.
 Latest version is compatible with Softdevice and could be multiprotocol.